Muda (convoy)

-A muda was the convoy of merchant ships that usually left Venice in spring and came back in autumn.

-In the earliest times, the mudas only visited ports in the Levant.
-In later years, the ships sailed also to European ports.

-Along with merchants and goods, the mudas brought knowledge, new ideas and new cultures to Venice.

 The commercial network and territories of the Republic of Venice.
 Venetian possessions are marked in red.

 Muda were the commercial expeditions of the Republic of Venice, conducted annually by naval convoys that were organized by the state and subcontracted to private merchant companies.
+The ships usually left Venice in spring and came back in autumn.
 The mude system operated continuously between 1315 and 1533.
+In the earliest times, the mudas only visited ports in the Levant.
+In later years, the ships also sailed to European ports.
+Along with merchants and goods, the mudas brought knowledge, new ideas and new cultures to Venice.

 The Muda were distinguished from completely private merchant enterprises by the fact that they were made up of galea grossa da merchado (great merchant galleys) and were led by a commander, the Captain, appointed by the Venetian Senate, whose interests he officially represented in the destination markets.
 The mude took their names from the main regions in which they operated (Muda of Syria, Muda of Egypt, etc.) and the term itself (muda) was inspired by their periodicity (arrivals and departures occurred at certain times of the year), similar to that of migratory birds.

 History

 The origins

 From the birth of Venice until the early 13th century, Venetian commercial power was managed exclusively by private individuals, among whom the Venetian patriciate stood out, which, in addition to trade, was also dedicated to the management of public affairs.
 With the evolution of nautical and commercial knowledge, members of the patriciate during the 11th century formed the first mercantile societies, initially composed of members of the same family, which is why they were also called unions of brothers.
 These were companies made up of a variable number of members in which the capital was divided equally and where the participants' profits were proportional to the profit generated by the financed expedition.

 To face the ever-increasing Genoese competition, in 1238 the State decided to intervene directly in the commercial relations between merchants heading to Alexandria by requiring them to set up a company dedicated to the export of pepper and cotton.
 This first state intervention was followed by others over the course of the century; in 1290, for the first time, the state financed the construction of ten merchant galleys bound for the Byzantine Empire.
 Following the first direct management of a galley in 1294, the State began to propose a new type of contract to the Venetian patricians, the maona.
 Developed in the Republic of Genoa, the maona was a financial company with private administration under the guarantee of the State that undertook to offer the vessels to private individuals.
-La gestione delle maone fu progressivamente migliorata e modificata andando così a formare quello che nel XIV secolo sarà il sistema delle mude.
+The gestion of maonas was subject to progressive improvements and changes, which by the 14th century would form the muda system.